-And what about restoration of territorial integrity of Russia..?
+And what about the restoration of the territorial integrity of Russia..?

 A few days ago, after having been insultingly absent from the memorial Parade in Moscow commemorating the 70th anniversary of the defeat of Nazism, Frau Merkel again started saying something about restoration of the territorial integrity of Ukraine.